Own property in The Philippines

 How much are the property fees in the Philippines?

 Property fees in the Philippines include several charges.
-Buyers should anticipate paying 3-6% of the property’s selling price for transfer taxes, registration fees, and documentary stamp taxes, in addition to notarial fees.
+Buyers should anticipate paying 3-6% of the property’s selling price for transfer taxes, registration fees, documentary stamp taxes, and notarial fees.
 Annual real property taxes are around 1-2% of the property’s assessed value.

 How much is an apartment in the Philippines?